 "OPT-IN" AND THE CAN-SPAM ACT?

-And what the Tampa Bay Times Forum ARE doing to ensure it's implementation!
+And what Amalie Arena ARE doing to ensure it's implementation!

 The CAN-SPAM ACT, formally known as Controlling the Assault of Non-Solicited Pornography and Marketing Act of 2003, took effect Jan.
 1, 2004.
 The CAN-SPAM act was designed to curb offensive, misleading and costly bulk e-mail.
 The CAN-SPAM Act permits damages against companies that violate the provisions of the law and a federal district court can also permit damages if it determines that a violation is willful or meets other conditions.